sinus-x/EliskaSidlova/README.md

 **How does it work?**

 Files `{fe,}male_{sur,}names.py` contain lists of czech names and surnames.
-For every user, the bot desides wheter it will assign a male or female name and then picks one.
+For every user, the bot decides whether it will assign a male or female name and then picks one.

 **How to make it work?**

-Create new bot on [Discord Developers](https://discord.com/developers), copy its token and ivite it on your server.
+Create new bot on [Discord Developers](https://discord.com/developers), copy its token and invite it on your server.

 Copy this repository:
 ```bash